-[7] The Complainant discussed two leases used by the City to calculate the \$22.00 per sq ft used in the income calculation.
-It was suggested the two rates were not applicable.
+- [8] The Complainant discussed two lease used by the City to calculate the \$22.00 sq ft in the income calculation.
+It was suggested the two rates were not applicable and should not be used in the analysis.
 Firstly a lease at 388 Country Hills Blvd. at \$31.40 per sq ft was an assumed lease originally signed in 1999 and at a rate unattainable in today's market.
-This represents a contract rate rather than a market rate and was signed at the peak of the economy.
+This represents a contract rate rather than a market rate and signed at the peak of the economy.
 This lease was assumed by another company in a sale conducted as part of a larger consolidation of theatre companies.
-A second lease for \$22.60 at 165 Stewart Green referred to as "Westhills" was explained to only net \$17.92 per sq ft to the owner due to an agreement with owner for major improvements.

-[8] The Respondent provided the Board with a table of equity comparables of first run major chains.
+A second lease for \$22.60 per sq ft is the subject property and was explained to only net \$17.92 per sq ft to the owner due to an agreement with owner for major improvements. - [9] The Respondent provided the Board with a table of equity comparables of first run major chains.
 This table of five theatres demonstrates lease rental rates of between \$15.89 and \$31.40 per sq ft with a mean value of \$22.91 per sq ft.
-This table supports the assessment based on \$22.00 per sq ft.

-[9] The Board agreed with the Complainants position that the leases at 165 Stewart Green at \$22.60 sq ft and 388 Country Hills Blvd. at \$31.40 sq ft could not be taken at face value because of the circumstances discussed.
+This table supports the assessment based on \$22.00 per sq ft. - [10] The Board agreed with the Complainants position that the leases at the subject at \$22.60 per sq ft and 388 Country Hills Blvd. at \$31.40 per sq ft could not be taken at face value because of the circumstances discussed.
 The value of \$31.40 per sq ft is between \$7.40 per sq ft and \$15.51 per sq ft higher than any of the other leases used by the respondent.
 This is an outlying value and in the opinion of the Board does not appear typical in the market.
-The Complainant provided convincing evidence that the \$22.60 per sq ft lease rate at 165 Stewart Green includes the recovery of significant construction costs to update the theatre space to a modern standard and the net to the owner is nearer to \$18.00 per sq ft.

-[10] If these two properties are removed from the Respondent's list of equity comparables the average lease rate of the three remaining comparables is \$20.18 per sq ft.
-The requested lease rate of \$20.00 per sq ft is supported by this calculation.

-[11] The board had two other items of evidence provided by the respondent that were given less weight but supported the requested \$20.00 sq ft rental rate.
-A great deal of evidence of lease rates from other provinces and jurisdictions was presented by the Complainant that did not act to establish a rate but did support the position that \$22.00 sq ft was excessive.
+The Complainant provided convincing evidence that the \$22.60 per sq ft lease rate at 165 Stewart Green includes the recovery of significant construction costs to update the theatre space to a modern standard and the net to the owner is nearer to \$18.00 per sq ft. - [11] If these two properties are removed from the Respondent's list of equity comparables the average lease rate of the three remaining comparables is \$20.18 per sq ft.
+The requested lease rate of \$20.00 per sq ft is supported by this calculation. - [12] The Board had two other items of evidence provided by the Respondent that were given less weight but supported the requested \$20.00 per sq ft rental rate.
+A great deal of evidence of lease rates from other provinces and jurisdictions was presented by the Complainant that did not act to establish a rate but did support the position that \$22.00 per sq ft was excessive.
 Secondly and more persuasive was the property at Cross Iron Mills.
-This was considered as it was of a similar size and felt to operate in the same market as the subject land.
+This was considered as it was of a similar size to the subject and felt to operate in the same market as the subject land.
 This newer lease at \$17.00 per sq ft was considered to support the Board's calculation using the comparables shown in the Respondent's evidence.

-Board's Decision in Respect of Vacancy Rate:
+Board's Decision in Respect of The Vacancy Rate:

-[12] The vacancy rate of 1% is the appropriate rental rate to use as a factor in the income calculation.
+[13] The vacancy rate of 1% is the appropriate rental rate to use as a factor in the income calculation.